What is CCCA?

 What about cosmetic camouflage?

-This clinic recommends MS Hair fibres which are made from keratin and natural plant extracts.
+From February 2025 the clinic should be able to supply the same product in Black and Dark Brown under the Doctor Trichology Brand.
 Each fibre is statically charged to bond to your existing hair, making your hair look naturally thicker and fuller.

 What about other head coverings?